Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to an obvious issue or problem that everyone is ignoring or avoiding.
-The phrase is figurative, suggesting that a large, unavoidable problem is being ignored, like an elephant in a room, which would be hard to miss.
+The idiom is figurative, suggesting that a large, unavoidable problem is being ignored, like an elephant in a room, which would be hard to miss.

 Origin: